Frequently Asked Questions About Pediatric Speech Therapy

 You can also use fun ways to remind your child to keep their tongue in their mouth when they are pronouncing s and z sounds.

-What Should I Do If My Child Stutters
+What Should I Do If My Child Stutters?

 Like lisps, stuttering is a common occurrence amongst children.

-Many children will temporarily stutter due to excitement.
+Many children will temporarily stutter while excited.

 However, persistent stuttering may indicate an underlying speech or language difficulty.